aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/composing-expressions/_index.md

 ## Using Extension Methods

-LINQ Reporting Engine allows you to use the following built-in extension methods in template expressions:
+LINQ Reporting Engine enables you to use the following built-in extension methods in template expressions:

 - Extension methods mimicking the ones for `IEnumerable<T>` (see "Appendix A. Enumeration Extension Methods" for more information)
 - Extension methods for iteration variables (see "Using Extension Methods of Iteration Variables" for more information)